 The exterior of the cabin was built on the Huntley property, just a short drive from the farmouse.
 In constructing the fascia, they took a little licence from the original cabin, such as giving a tilt to the windows & door frames, and interior set was made somewhat bigger than the exterior fascia would have accommodated in reality.
 The production's budget couldn't afford hotels for the cast & crew, so they rented local bank-foreclosed homes for the duration of the shoot.

 The crew became like a family unit and everyone pulled together, although there were a few problems.
-One of the biggest challenges over the shoot was the hot weather.
+One of the biggest challenges over the shoot was the hot Carolina weather.
 Outside it was over 100 degrees, which mean inside the gym with poor ventilation and Tungsten lights the temperature hovered around 110 degrees.
 This made it uncomfortable for everyone on the set, but especially so for anyone in makeup.
-Knowing that the actress playing normal Henrietta, Lou Hancock, would be unlikely to be able to take the heat & abuse needed for the role of possessed Henrietta, Sam had cast his younger brother Ted.
+Knowing that the actress playing normal Henrietta, Lou Hancock, would be unlikely to be able to take the heat & abuse needed for the role of possessed Henrietta, Sam had cast his younger brother Ted in his Henrietta suit.
 This part was far from an easy task, but it did get him into the Screen Actors Guild.